plewis/plewis.github.io/phylogenetics/papers.md

 Pagel, M. 1994.
 Detecting correlated evolution on phylogenies: a general method for the comparative analysis of discrete characters.
 Proceedings of the Royal Society of London B 255:37-45. (assessing evolutionary correlation between two discrete traits) (Mar 21)

+Pagel, M. 1999.
+Inferring the historical patterns of biological evolution.
+Nature 401:877–884. (introduced the delta and lambda scaling factors used in comparative analyses) (Apr 4)

 Pagel, M., and A. Meade.
 2006.
 Bayesian anaysis of correlated evolution of discrete characters by reversible-jump Markov chain Monte Carlo.
 American Naturalist 167:808-825. (rjMCMC for discrete character correlation) (Mar 26)

 Pettigrew, J. D. 1991.
 Wings or brain? convergent evolution in the origins of bats.
 Systematic Zoology, 40(2):199-216.
 (Feb 15)